7/30/2025

 Operator

-Greetings and welcome to the Algoma Steel Group, Inc. second quarter 2025 earnings call.
+Greetings and welcome to the Algoma Steel Group Inc. second quarter 2025 earnings call.
 At this time, all participants are in a listen-only mode.
 A brief question and answer session will follow the formal presentation.
-If anyone should require operator assistance during the conference, please press star zero on your telephone keypad.
-As a reminder, this conference is being recorded.
-It is now my pleasure to introduce your host, Mike Moraka, Vice President, Corporate Development and Treasurer, Thank you, sir.
+Should anyone require operator assistance during the conference, please press star zero on your telephone keypad.
+As a reminder, this conference call is being recorded.
+It is now my pleasure to introduce your host, Michael Marocca, VP Corporate Development and Treasurer.
+Thank you.
 You may begin.

 speaker

-Good morning, everyone, and welcome to Algoma Steel Group Inc.' 's second quarter fiscal 2025 earnings conference call.
+Good morning, everyone, and welcome to Algoma Steel Group, Inc.' 's second quarter 2025 earnings conference call.
 Leading today's call are Michael Garcia, our Chief Executive Officer, and Rajat Marwa, our Chief Financial Officer.
-As a reminder, this call is being recorded and will be made available for replay later today in the Investors section of Algoma Steel's website.
-I would like to remind you that comments made on today's call may contain forward-looking statements within the meaning of applicable securities laws which involve assumptions and inherent risks and uncertainties.
+As a reminder, this call is being recorded and will be made available for replay later today in the Investors section of Algoma Steel's corporate website at www.algoma.com.
+I would like to remind you that comments made on today's call may contain forward-looking statements within the meaning of applicable securities law. which involve assumptions and inherent risks and uncertainties.
 Actual results may differ materially from statements made today.
-In addition, our financial statements are prepared in accordance with IFRS, which differs from U.S. GAAP, and our discussion today includes references to certain non-IFRS financial measures.
+In addition, our financial statements are prepared in accordance with IFRS, which differs from US GAAP, and our discussion today includes references to certain non-IFRS financial measures.
 Last evening, we posted an earnings presentation to accompany today's prepared remarks.
-The slides for today's call can be found in the Investors section of our corporate websites.
-With that in mind, I would ask everyone on today's call to read the legal disclaimers on slide 2 of the accompanying earnings presentation and to also refer to the risks and assumptions outlined in Algoma Steel's second quarter fiscal 2025 management discussion analysis.
-Please note that our financial statements are prepared using the U.S. dollar as our functional currency and the Canadian dollar as our presentation currency.
-Our fiscal year runs from April 1st to March 31st and our financial statements have been prepared for the three and six months ended September 30, 2024 and September 30, 2023.
-Furthermore, today we are announcing that our Board of Directors has approved a change in Algoma's fiscal year end from March 31st to December 31st starting this year.
-This will result in a period of March 31st to December 31st being reported as a nine-month reporting period.
-We plan to provide reclassified historical financial information in the first quarter of 2025 to assist investors in evaluating the impact in the change in fiscal year we'll have on reported annual operating results for the years ended December 31st, 2023 and 2024.
+The slides for today's call can be found in the Investors section of our corporate website.
+With that in mind, I would ask everyone on today's call to read the legal disclaimers on slide two of the accompanying earnings presentation and to also refer to the risks and assumptions outlined in Algoma Steel's second quarter 2025 management's discussion and analysis.
+Please note that our financial statements are prepared using the US dollar as our functional currency and the Canadian dollar as our presentation currency.
 Please note all amounts referred to on today's call are in Canadian dollars unless otherwise noted.
-Following our prepared remarks, we will conduct a question and answer session.
-I will now turn the call over to our Chief Executive Officer, Michael Garcia.
-Mike.
+Following our prepared remarks, we'll conduct a question and answer session.
+I would now turn the call over to our Chief Executive Officer, Michael Garcia.
+Mike?

 speaker